Item - 2025.EX28.5

 Tracking Status

-- This item will be considered by Executive Committee on December 9, 2025.
-It will be considered by City Council on December 16, 17 and 18, 2025, subject to the actions of the Executive Committee.
+- This item was considered by the Executive Committee on December 9, 2025 and adopted without amendment.
+It will be considered by City Council on December 16 and 17, 2025.

 EX28.5 - Progress and Priorities for Enhancing Toronto’s Climate Resilience